Appar: Names

-Appar is also known as Tirunāvukkarasar (lit.
+Appar is also known as Tirunavukkaracar (lit.
 "King of the Tongue, Lord of Language").
-His birth-name was Marulneekkiyar, and was renamed to Dharmasenar while he studied and later served as the head of a Jain monastery.
+His birth-name was Marulneekkiyar.
+He was renamed Dharmasenar while he studied and later served as the head of a Jain monastery.
 After he returned to Shaivism and began composing devotional hymns to Shiva, he has been historically referred to as Appar (lit. "father"), after the child poet-saint Sambandar lovingly called him Appar.

 Early life

 An outline about Appar's life, without specifics, are found in his own hymns that were preserved by an oral tradition.
 A written collection of his hymns as well as more details are found in texts about four centuries after he died.
 One of the most studied version is the Sekkizhar's Periya Puranam, the last book of the Tirumurai.
 There, under Thiruninrasargam and in 428 verses, Sekkizhar presents the legendary life of Appar.

 Appar was born in late 6th-century, likely between 570 and 596 CE.
 Some scholars place him a bit later, in early 7th-century.
-Appar was born in the Guruaruludaiyan kothiraam of the Vellalar caste by birth.
+Appar was born in Vellalar caste by birth.
 His childhood name was Marunikkiyar (Marulneekiar).
 Orphaned, he was raised by his older sister Thilagavathiar.
 Thilagavathiar was betrothed to a military commander who died in war.
 She never married thereafter, devoted herself to Shaivism and to taking care of her little brother.
 He spent his childhood in Tiruvamur village near Atikai by most accounts.

-Conversion to Jainism and return to Saivaism
+Conversion to Jainism and return to Shaivism

 Unlike his sister, Appar turned to Jainism.
 He left home, joined a Jain monastery, where he was renamed Dharmasena (Tarumacenar).
 He studied Jainism and years later became the head of the Jain monastery in Tiruppatirippuliyur.
 After a while, afflicted by a painful stomach illness, Dharmasena returned home.
-His sister gave him Tiruneeru (sacred ash) and the five syllable mantra "namaccivaya" (Namah Shivaya).
+His sister gave him Tiruniru (sacred ash) and taught him the five syllable mantra "namaccivaya" (Namah Shivaya).
 Then they went together to a Shiva temple in Atikai, where he spontaneously composed his first hymn of Tevaram.
 As he sang the second verse, he was miraculously cured of his stomach illness.
 Thereafter, he came to be known as Navukkaracar (from Skt: Vagisa, "king of speech") or more popularly just Appar.
-He had thus left Jainism, and become a devout Shaiva.
+He thus left Jainism and become a devout Shaiva.

-Appar's hymn are intimately devotional to Shiva, but occasionally include verses where he repents the Jain period of his life.
+Appar's hymns are intimately devotional to Shiva, but occasionally include verses where he repents the Jain period of his life.
 In Tevaram hymn IV.39 and others, he criticizes the Jain monastic practice of not brushing teeth, the lack of body hygiene, their barbaric ascetic practices, the doctrine of pallurai (anekantavada) as self-contradictory relativism, the hypocrisy of running away from the world and work yet begging for food in that same world, and others.